sonhoang2503/tool-checksite/README.md

 #### Usage
 ```
-1) Submit the file ( list of urls )
+1) Submit the file ( urls list ).
-2) App running show (loading...)
+2) App running show (loading...).
-3) App will update how many sites have been checked
+3) App will update how many sites which have been checked.
-4) Once its done, stop loading .
+4) Once its done, stop loading.
 5) You can check the error list in the checklist link.
 6) The checklist will return the error urls.
-7) Use reset button to reset all the urls which have been checked ( recheck purpose)
+7) Use reset button to reset all the urls which have been checked ( recheck purpose).

 ```
 #### FAQ